rbw/aiosnow/docs/reference/schema/base.rst

 Base
 ====

-The :class:`~aiosnow.models.common.schema.base.BaseSchema` class is mainly used for defining new model types - useful for defining custom APIs.
+The :class:`~aiosnow.models.common.schema.base.BaseSchema` must be implemented for a *Schema* to be considered valid.

 API
 ---